Hongcheng-Gao/HAVEN/README.md

 - **Source Link**: The original video file path.
 If the video is from ActivityNet, it can be downloaded from **[http://activity-net.org/download.html]**.
 - **Begin, End**: Indicate the start and end timestamps of the relevant video segment.
 - **Video Path**: The unique identifier for the video.
 The same Video Path across multiple entries means they reference the same video clip.
-- **activitynet_group_id**: A group identifier for related questions, used to analyze model consistency across different questions related to the same content.
+- **Group_id**: A group identifier for related questions, used to analyze model consistency across different questions related to the same content.
   - Identical `group_id` values indicate different variations of the same question.
   - The prefix of `group_id` indicates the dataset from which the question originates.
 For example:
     - `coin_groupXXXX` refers to the *COIN* dataset.